 At Brown Paindiris & Scott, we understand the costs, risks, personal stress, and above all, the unpredictability of litigation for everyone involved in the process.
-We also recognize the incalculable value of the certainty and finality which accompany settlement.
+We also recognize the incalculable value of the certainty and finality that accompany settlement.
 For these reasons, we appreciate the value and importance of meaningful and well-conceived alternative dispute resolution (ADR).
 We believe that it is important for lawyers to advise clients involved in litigation of trial alternatives.
 Our commitment to ADR for our clients, where appropriate, has inspired us to offer ADR services to others.

 Mediation, Arbitration, Special Masters

-Our ADR Group is available to litigants and their lawyers who seek one of a variety of means of resolving disputes out of court.
+Our ADR group is available to litigants and their lawyers who seek one of a variety of means of resolving disputes out of court.
 Our attorneys provide private services as neutral mediators, special masters or arbitrators.
-Each member of our Alternative Dispute Resolution Group brings 20 years or more legal experience to the table.
+Each member of our Alternative Dispute Resolution Group brings 20 or more years of legal experience to the table.
 We strive to ensure that all parties are able to exchange ideas and perspectives in order to better understand their own interests as well as those of the other party.
 With that perspective, the professional attention, knowledge, patience and flexibility we bring to the chosen ADR format enables us to guide parties through a more successful ADR experience.

-Alternative Dispute Resolution formats offered by Brown, Paindiris & Scott :
+Alternative Dispute Resolution Formats Offered By Brown Paindiris & Scott

 Instead of having a third party dictate the terms of an agreement or settlement, in mediation, the parties themselves determine the conditions of any settlements reached.
 The mediator acts as a facilitator to help the parties negotiate and come to an agreeable solution.